DaleFielding/weather4kids/README.md

 ## User Experience (UX)

 ### User Stories
-1. As as user, I would like to view the current weather forecast for today in my location and in other cities
+1. As as user, I would like to view the current weather forecast for today in my location and in other cities.
-2. As as user, I would like to see imagery relating to the type of weather
+2. As as user, I would like to view the details of the current weather.
+Such as precipitation, wind etc.
-3. As as user, I would like to interact with elements in the site by either clicking with a mouse or by using a keyboard
+3. As as user, I would like to see imagery relating to the type of weather.
-4. As as user, I would like to learn about weather through snippets of information
+4. As as user, I would like to interact with elements in the site by either clicking with a mouse or by using a keyboard.
-5. As as user, I would like to test my knowledge through quiz questions and get feedback on the answer(s)
+5. As as user, I would like to learn about weather through snippets of information.
-6. As as user, I would like to provide feedback to the site owner/developer, and for this to be acknowledged
+6. As as user, I would like to provide feedback to the site owner/developer, and for this to be acknowledged.

 ### Site Objectives
-1. To assist young children (ages 4-7) with learning about the weather
+1. To assist young children (ages 4-7) with learning about the weather.
-2. To be responsive and functional
+2. To be responsive and functional.
-3. To meet all accessibility requirements, allowing anyone to use the site regardless of their abilities/needs
+3. To meet all accessibility requirements, allowing anyone to use the site regardless of their abilities/needs.
-4. To display reasonably accurate data relating to the weather
+4. To display reasonably accurate data relating to the weather.

 ### Design
 #### Strategy